 We derive revenue primarily from IoT Connectivity and IoT Solutions.
 IoT Connectivity arrangements provide customers with secure and reliable wireless connectivity to mobile and fixed devices through various mobile network carriers.
 Revenue from IoT Connectivity consists of monthly recurring charges ("MRC's") and overage/usage charges, and contracts are generally short-term in nature (.e., month-to-month arrangements).
 Customers generally may cancel with 30 days' notice without substantive cost or fees.
 Revenue for MRC's and overage/usage charges are recognized over time as the Company satisfies the performance obligation (generally starting when an enrolled device is activated on the Company's platform).
 MRC's are billed monthly in advance (generally in the last week of a month); any amounts billed for which the service has not been provided as of the balance sheet dates are reported as a contract liability and components of deferred revenue.
 Overage/usage charges are billed in arrears on a monthly cycle.
 Overage/usage charges are evaluated on a monthly basis, and any overage/usage charges determined by management as unlikely to be collected due to a customer disputing the charge or due to a concession are reserved.
 Reserved items are written off when deemed uncollectible or recognized as revenue if collected.
 Certain IoT Connectivity customers also have the option to purchase products and/or equipment (e.g., subscriber identification module or "SIM" cards, routers, phones, or tablets) from us on an as needed basis.
-Sales of products to IoT Connectivity customers are recognized when control is transferred to the customer, which is typically upon shipment of the product.
+Sales of products IoT Connectivity customers are recognized when control is transferred to the customer, which is typically upon shipment of the product.

 IoT Solutions arrangements includes device solutions (including connectivity), deployment services, and/or technology-related professional services.
 We evaluate each IoT Solutions arrangement to determine the contract for accounting purposes.
 If a contract contains more than one performance obligation, we allocate consideration to each performance obligation based on the standalone selling prices of each performance obligation.
 Standalone selling prices are based on analyses performed by management based on readily observable prices or utilizing a cost-plus-margin approach if prices are not observable.
 Hardware, deployment services, and connectivity services generally have readily observable prices.
 The standalone selling price of our warehouse management services (which is associated with our bill-and-hold inventory and determined to be immaterial as discussed below) was determined using a cost-plus-margin approach with the primary assumptions including Company profit objectives, internal cost structure, and current market trends.
 Device and other hardware sales in IoT Solutions arrangements are generally accounted for as separate contracts since the customer is not obligated to purchase additional services when committing to the purchase of any products.
 Such sales are typically recognized upon shipment to the customer.
-However, in certain contracts, the customer has requested us to hold the products ordered for later shipment to the customer's remote location or to the customer's end user as a part of a vendor managed inventory model.
-In these situations, we have concluded that transfer of control to the customer occurs prior to shipment.
-In these "bill-and-hold" arrangements, the right to invoice, transfer of legal title and transfer of the risk and rewards associated with the products occurs when we receive the hardware from a third party vendor and have deemed it to be functional.
-Additionally, the products are identified both physically and systematically as belonging to a specific customer, are usable b
+However, in certain contracts, the customer has requested us to hold the products ordered for later shipment to the customer be location or to the customer's end user as a part of a vendor managed inventory model.
+In these situations, we have concluded that transfer of the risk and rewards associated with the products occurs when we receive the hardware from a third-party vendor and have deemed it to be functional.
+Additionally, the products are identified both physically and systematically as belonging to a specific customer, are usable by the customer, and are only shipped, used, or disposed as directed by the specific customer.
+Based on these factors, we recognize revenue on bill-and-hold hardware when the hardware is received by us and deemed functional.